neuralmagic/sparsify/README.md

 ### Optimizing a Model

-Click on the `Optimization` sidenav row or the `Start Optimizing` button on the analyzing pages to begin optimizing your model.
+Click on the `Optimization` in the left navigation or the `Start Optimizing` button on the analyzing pages to begin optimizing your model.
 After clicking, the optimization creation popup will be displayed:
 ![Sparsify loss profiles](docs/userguide/images/image_26.jpg)